 - Diminished ability to concentrate

-Physical examinations include non-specific findings unless the pregnant woman has abdominal pain or bleeding.
-A physical examination should evaluate orthostatic blood pressure changes, signs of dehydration (dryness of mucous membranes, poor skin turgor, collapsed neck veins and mental status changes), and cardiac, pulmonary, abdominal and neurologic organ systems.
+Physical examination should include non-specific findings unless abdominal pain or bleeding is present.
+Examination should evaluate orthostatic blood pressure changes, signs of dehydration (dryness of mucous membranes, poor skin turgor, collapsed neck veins, and mental status changes), as well as cardiac, pulmonary, abdominal, and neurologic organ systems.

 - Complete blood count with differential and hematocrit

 - Serum amylase and lipase levels

 Abdominal ultrasonography should also be performed to confirm the gestational sac and its age and to exclude multiple gestations, trophoblastic disease, and appendicitis.

 Conservative management with reassurance and dietary modifications is recommended as first-line therapy.
 Alternative therapies such as acupressure and hypnosis should also be considered.

 Doxylamine/pyridoxine is currently the only medication approved by the U.S. Food and Drug Administration for the treatment of hyperemesis gravidarum.

 Other medications that may provide relief include antihistamines, phenothiazine antiemetics (eg, metoclopramide), ondansetron, and steroids.

 Termination of Pregnancy